Northshoot/symphony/ns-3.11/src/internet/doc/routing-overview.rst

 Ipv4ListRouting::GetRoutingProtocol()).

-The details of these routing protocols are described below in :ref:`Unicast routing`.
+The details of these routing protocols are described below in :ref:`Unicast-routing`.
 For now, we will first start with a basic unicast routing capability that is intended to globally build routing tables at simulation time t=0 for simulation users who do not care about dynamic routing.

+.. _Global-centralized-routing:

 Global centralized routing
 **************************